-The project started in 2007 with an admiration for a particular manhole cover in downtown Seattle and a spontaneous idea to make a relief print directly from the street.
+The project started a decade ago with an admiration for a particular utility cover in downtown Seattle and a spontaneous idea to make a relief print directly from the street.
 That sparked a new found love for graphic design, the history beneath our feet, and making art.

 Each city’s design, infrastructure, and people are unique.